What you will need for this project:

 Tip 3: Corners are always made the same after row 2, from row 3 on always do dc 1, ch 1, dc 1, then mimic what you did before the corner.

 Stay Consistent!
 Pay attention.
-Just takes one time to mess up your pattern.
+It just takes one time to mess up your pattern.

 This pattern is brought to you by www.meladorascreations.com